[amazon_auto_links id="280537"]

 What do you mean by the 10-year rule in California?

-Wondering what the 10-year rule is?
 The rule applies to divorced couples.
-If the marriage lasts for 10 years or more, then it is called a long-term relationship or marriage.
-If the marriage lasts for a shorter time, then it is called a short-term marriage.
+If the marriage lasts for 10 years or more, it is called a long-term relationship or marriage.
+It is called a short-term marriage if it lasts for a shorter time.

 When and Why did California stop recognizing common-law marriages?

-How to determine that you are capable of a Domestic Partnership?
+How do you determine if you are capable of a domestic partnership?

-The age of both partners should be over 18.
-They should be living together, planning for a long-term relationship, and sharing living expenses Neither one of them should be married and in a domestic partnership at the same time.
+Both partners should be over 18.
+They should live together, plan for a long-term relationship, and share living expenses.
+Neither partner should be married or in a domestic partnership simultaneously.

 Does a domestic partnership equate to marriage?

-It isn’t the same as being married but offers similar rights that are given to a married couple, such as sharing assets, and bank accounts, raising children, etc.
+It isnโt the same as being married but offers similar rights to a married couple, such as sharing assets, bank accounts, and raising children.

 Do unmarried parents have the right to pay for child support after separation?

-Yes, unmarried parents have the right to pay child support only after the family court decides the child’s parentage.
-Married parents both have equal rights when it comes to children, but unmarried parents have to go through a lot of legal processes.
+Yes, unmarried parents have the right to pay child support only after the family court decides the childโs parentage.
+Married parents have equal rights regarding children, but unmarried parents must undergo many legal processes.